Yellow May Dun life cycle and 3 great fly patterns

 Yellow May Spinner

 When the female dun transforms into the spinner stage its wings become transparent with dark veins.
-Whereas, the body remains bright yellow in colour.
+Whereas, the body remains bright yellow.

 Once mated, the female spinners return to the water to lay their eggs early in the evening.
 After laying her eggs, the spent female fall onto the river and die.